angelamchoi/angelamchoi/README.md

 ### Nice to meet you!👋
-I'm a Software Developer based in Toronto, Canada.
 I primarily program in React and Ruby on Rails.
 Previously, I was a math teacher in New York City.
 I enjoy the process of creating and building.
 My interests in software development are accessibility and cybersecurity.

 <br/>

 ## Rapidfire
 <td valign="top" width="100%">

-- 👶I'm on parental leave taking care of my tiny human being and enjoying motherhood.
+- 👶I'm a mom to a tiny human being.

 - 🐱‍💻 Previously, I was a Software Developer at [BiteSite](https://www.bitesite.ca/)